Day trip to Mont Saint-Michel from Paris

 We came up with the following transportation plan (below), based upon using the Train schedule information found online (note: schedules were at that time, which may differ now).

-Keep in mind when you look at Train Schedules, that
+When you look at French Train Schedules, that

 minutes, non-TGV trains make that same trip in 3 hours and 18 minutes.
 Multiply that nearly two hour time difference by two to account for